×

 Do you have anything more to add about local medical facilities in Tanzania?

 "Medical facilities and medical care in Tanzania vary in quality.
 In urban areas, medical care is generally of a higher quality than in rural areas, where access to medical care is often limited.
 In general, medical facilities in Tanzania are often understaffed and lack the necessary equipment and resources to provide adequate care.
-However, there are some hospitals and clinics that provide quality medical care, particularly in the larger cities," mentioned one expat in Tanzania.
+However, there are some hospitals and clinics that provide quality medical care, particularly in the larger cities," commented one expat living in Tanzania.

 As a foreigner living in Tanzania, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Tanzania have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is underfunded and understaffed.
 The facilities are often overcrowded and lack basic medical supplies.
-However, there are some private hospitals and clinics that offer better quality care," remarked one expat in Tanzania.
+However, there are some private hospitals and clinics that offer better quality care," said one expat living in Tanzania.

 What have your experiences during the pandemic with the local healthcare system been like?